 - Point out the interrelations between the essentials: Then you must note down the connection and dependencies among the products.
 This can have a considerable amount of effect on the quality of the supplies.

-- Launch a Communication Processes: In the end, you should give importance to communication as it is the key to success in any business relationship.
+- Launch a Communication Process: In the end, you should give importance to communication as it is the key to success in any business relationship.
 A good communication system should be in place for easy communication with your suppliers and clients.

 Consequently, you must have a clearly defined method and process of communication.